woople/ruby-saml/README.md

 SAML authorization is a two step process and you are expected to implement support for both.

+## Woople

+This gem is our forked version because enterprises suck and we need changes that don't need to be included for anyone else.

+### Blue Cross and the :skip_document_validation option

+This exists for Blue cross since the XML they send us doesn't conform to our standards.
+Because there is no way to reconcile this we simply don't check document validation for them.

 ## The initialization phase

 This is the first request you will get from the identity provider.
 It will hit your application at a specific URL (that you've announced as being your SAML initialization point).
 The response to this initialization, is a redirect back to the identity provider, which can look something like this (ignore the saml_settings method call for now):